Andradina-Minecraft-Fun/AMFPokeEgg/README.md

 # AMFPokeEgg
-An pokeegg to catch mobs
+An PokeEgg to catch and release mobs

+#

 # Features
 - [x] command to give the poke